-The beef project teaches the fundamentals of the beef cattle industry.
+The beef project teaches the fundamentals of the beef cattle industry in AND out of the show ring.
 But it is not all work and no play!
-With things like the calf scramble for scholarships and money towards your next project, the memories gained through this project are going to last a lifetime.
+The memories gained through this project are going to last a lifetime.

 You will explore all areas of the industry such as animal husbandry, livestock selection, health, and care.
 You can also compete with beef cattle at local, county, state, and national cattle shows.

 There are so many people more than willing to help you out, both local families and your county extension office.
 In this project you will learn:

 And you can also learn through various other opportunities:

 - Project Information Sheet

 - Youth Livestock & Agriculture Project Resource Page

 - Explore Guide: Agriculture Product Identification (Ag ID)